That Winter, the Wind Blows

-It premiered on SBS with two back-to-back episodes on February 13, 2013.
-The series continued airing on Wednesdays and Thursdays at 21:55 for 16 episodes, ending on April 3, 2013.

 Synopsis

 A melodrama about a man and a blind woman who doesn't believe in love.
 Oh Soo is an orphan who is left heartbroken after his first love dies.
 He leads a life as a high-stakes gambler.
 Oh Young is a lonely visually-impaired heiress whose parents are dead.
-She has a younger estranged brother.
+She has an older estranged brother.
 She inherited her parents' wealth.
 Oh Soo pretends to be Oh Young's brother in order to inherit her wealth when she dies.
 However, the two soon learn the true meaning of love.